 Labor and delivery

-Infants with FGR have a higher incidence of meconium aspiration, intrapartum asphyxia and low Apgar scores.
-Therefore, intrapartum monitoring of fetal heart rate is required while amnioinfusion in presence of Oligohydramnios should be considered.
+Infants with FGR have a higher incidence of meconium aspiration, intrapartum asphyxia and low Apgar scores; therefore, intrapartum monitoring of the fetal heart rate is required while amnioinfusion in presence of Oligohydramnios should be considered.
 Prompt delivery or cesarean section is indicated if there are late decelerations suggestive of fetal hypoxemia.
 It is important to exclude hypoglycemia, hypocalcemia, hypothermia and polycythemia (due to hypoxia) in newborns with FGR and promptly manage the condition/s.